jghek/NumberRanges/README.md

 This library was created by Jan Geert Hek, a software developer from the Netherlands.
 You can find more information about me on my [LinkedIn](https://www.linkedin.com/in/jghek/) page.

 ## License
-This library is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # The manual

 ## What is a NumberRange?
 A NumberRange is a range of integers.
-It uses the notation you may know from specifying pages when printin a document.
+It uses the notation you may know from specifying pages when printing a document.
 It can be a single number, a range of numbers, or a combination of both.
 The range is defined by a string, like: `2-10,12,15-`.
 This means any number between 2 and 10, 12, and any number that is 15 or higher.

 This library can help you to check if a number is in a range, and to create a range from a string and optimizing it.